Santiago Giménez: 2024–25: Final season in the Netherlands

 Giménez began his 2024–25 campaign on 4 August in the Johan Cruyff Shield, he went on to convert two penalty kick goals, notching his 50th and 51st goals for the club, as well as assisting Bart Nieuwkoop's goal in a 4–4 draw with the three-time defending champions PSV.
 Following the end of extra time, Feyenoord were victorious in the penalty shoot-out, winning 4–2 as Giménez went on to win his third trophy with the club.
 On 22 September, Giménez was substituted during the first half of a league match against NAC Breda after sustaining an upper thigh injury, which was later confirmed two days later, keeping him out of action for three months.
 After just two months out injured, he returned on 26 November in a Champions League match against Manchester City; with Feyenoord 3–0 down, Giménez scored his team's second goal as they fought back to a 3–3 draw away from home.
+Four days later, coming on as a substitute during the second half of the match, he would score a bicycle kick goal against Fortuna Sittard at the 81st minute, giving his team a 1–1 home draw.
 On 14 December, he scored his third hat-trick with the club in a 5–2 home victory over Heracles Almelo.
 On 12 January 2025, he scored a penalty in a 2–1 loss to Utrecht, becoming Mexico's all-time top scorer in the Eredivisie with 45 goals, surpassing the previous record held by Hirving Lozano.